larsreed/jsonschemadocs/README.md

 `java -jar jsondoc.jar SAMPLE /path/to/input/myExtendedSchema.json sampleColumns=x-sample> mySample.json`

 You can define one or more (comma-separated) sample columns using `sampleColumns=...` as shown above.
-Without any such column given or present, we will try the JSON Schema standard `examples` array if present, or, if the attribute is a const or enum, use one of those, or, as a last resort, try to generate a value based on the data type.
+Without any such column given or present, we will try the JSON Schema standard `examples` array if present (if the array is present, but empty, no sample will be generated for that column), or, if the attribute is a const or enum, use one of those, or, as a last resort, try to generate a value based on the data type.